KAWAIIMAKER/kawaiimaker/README.md

 You can also use highlighting effects such as bold or italic.
 You can also change font alignment according to situations.

+**_`color🎨`_**

+Change the color of the letter itself.

+**_`line🖼️`_**

+Change the color of the edges of the letters.
+Adjust the thickness so that the colors of the letters are not covered!!

+**_`background⬜`_**

+As you can see in the picture, a box that appears behind the handwriting.
+Adjust the color, transparency, etc. according to the situation.

+**_`shadow◼️`_**

+creates a three-dimensional effect by giving a slight angle and distance.
+It has various effects, such as placing it at the bottom to give a shading effect, or matching it with the border color to make the character shine.

 ## 02-1-1.**_Recommended Font (KR,JP,EN)_**
 - General subtitles (Gothic, Serif):